pfebrer/cluster-utils/README.md

 *And after the assigned period ends, you will need to use a different one.*

 `cluster-utils` is a set of utilities to make your life easier with hpc clusters.
-The main goal is that you can use the **same interface for all clusters that you work on**.
+The main goal is that you can use the **same interface for all clusters that you work on**, while helping you keep your **workspace clean**.

 It consists of mainly three parts:
 - **Commands** ([here](commands)): The commands that are supposed to work on all clusters that you use.